Capacity and Self-Determination Law

-What is an LPA?
+What is a LPA?

-An LPA helps guard against unforeseen life changing events that may leave you dependant on others, giving you reassurance that if you are unable to make a decision for yourself in the future the attorney (person) you choose will make these decisions for you
+Both LPAs help you guard against foreseeable or unforeseen life-changing events that may leave you dependant on others, giving you reassurance that if you are unable to make decisions for yourself in the future the attorney that you have chosen to act on your behalf will make these decisions for you.

 The CSDL also makes provision for people who do not have LPAs and have lost capacity to action these.
 In this event the court will appoint ‘delegates’ to make decisions on a person’s behalf.
 If there are relatives who are willing and able, and who meet the court’s criteria, these relatives will usually be appointed to the role.
 If there are no such relatives the court will appoint other professionally qualified delegates.

 (Note: Property and financial LPAs now replace ‘curatorships’ which only came into effect when a person lost capacity to manage their own financial affairs, with the person themselves not being able to choose their ‘curator’.
 Prior to the CSDL, there was no legal provision in Jersey for a person to appoint others to make financial decisions for them if in the future they lost capacity to make their own decisions and curators could not make health and welfare decisions.)